nginxinc/nginx-ingress-helm-operator/README.md

 ## Notes: Multiple NIC Deployments
 * Please see [the NGINX Ingress Controller doumentation](https://docs.nginx.com/nginx-ingress-controller/installation/running-multiple-ingress-controllers/) for general information on running multiple NGINX Ingress Controllers in your cluster.
 * To run multiple NIC instances deployed by the NGINX Ingress Operator in your cluster in the same namespace, `rbac.create` should be set to `false`, and the ServiceAccount and ClusterRoleBinding need to be created independently of the deployments.
-Please note that `controller.serviceAccount.imagePullSecretName` will also be ignored in this configuration, and will need to be configured as part of the independant ServiceAccount creation.
+Please note that `controller.serviceAccount.imagePullSecretName` will also be ignored in this configuration, and will need to be configured as part of the independent ServiceAccount creation.
 * The ClusterRoleBinding needs to configured to bind to the `nginx-ingress-operator-nginx-ingress-admin` ClusterRole.
 * See [RBAC example spec](../resources/rbac-example.yaml) for an example ServiceAccount and ClusterRoleBinding manifest.
-* To run multiple NIC instances deployed by the NGINX Ingress Operator in your cluster in any namespace but sharing an IngressClass, `controller.ingressClass` should be set to an empty string and the IngressClass resource needs to be created independantly of the deployments.Please note that `controller.setAsDefaultIngress` will also be ignored in this configuration, and will need to be configured as part of the independant IngressClass creation.
+* To run multiple NIC instances deployed by the NGINX Ingress Operator in your cluster in any namespace but sharing an IngressClass, `controller.ingressClass` should be set to an empty string and the IngressClass resource needs to be created independently of the deployments.Please note that `controller.setAsDefaultIngress` will also be ignored in this configuration, and will need to be configured as part of the independent IngressClass creation.
 * See [IngressClass example spec](../resources/ingress-class.yaml) for an example IngressClass manifest.

 ## Upgrades